Security Governance & Conflict Resolution

 The programme schedule from Monday to Thursday includes:

-- On Fridays, participants will go on excursions (participation included in tuition fee).
+- On Fridays, participants will go on excursions, as well as an overnight trip to Brussels (participation included in tuition fee).